freebasic/fbfrog/readme.txt

     a) just omit, except fields in a struct that is needed
     b) replace with byte array, other dtypes, or custom struct

+- #errors for version #define checks are emitted with "'s while the text itself contains unescaped "'s, should use ' there

 - Are forward declarations/references handled correctly?
 Consider merging the {STRUCT|UNION|ENUM}FWD into one since in FB they'd all be emitted as the same code anyways?!